Mac-lp3/html-sass-canvas/README.md

 # What is this?
 It is a bare-bones project skeleton for any time you want to quickly start playing around with a SASS based front end build.

-Comes with gulp-sass and browser-sync to auto refresh the browser and compile your sass.
-The project follows SMACSS structure.
+It comes with gulp-sass and browser-sync ready for browser auto-refresh and watching your sass to recompile.

+The project follows SMACSS structure and comes with bootstrap.

 # How do I use it?
 ```